wnyc/django-crowdsourcing/docs/producers/options.rst

 **Options**

 All choice type questions requre a list of options.
 Put each option on its own line.
 For Numeric Drop Down List and Numeric Radio Button List questions every option must be a number.
-You can use a mix of decimals and integers.
+You can use a mix of decimals and whole numbers.

 **Map icons**